dusk-network/moat/README.md

     get_merkle_opening,
     get_session,
     get_info
+Execute citadel-specific query methods of the license contract method.

 ### blockchain payloads

 Class: PayloadExtractor
 Methods: payload_from_tx
-Extracts payload from transaction, errors if payload of a given type is not present in the transaction or a give transaction is not a contract calling transaction.
+Extracts a payload from the given transaction, errors if payload of a given type is not present or the transaction is not a contract calling transaction.

 Class: PayloadRetriever
 Methods: retrieve_payload
-Retrieves payload of a given transaction in a blockchain, errors if the transaction is not found or it doesn't contain a payload (e.g., given transaction is not a contract calling transaction)
+Retrieves payload of a given transaction id, errors if transaction is not found, or it does not contain a payload (for example, given transaction is not a contract calling transaction)

 Class: PayloadSender
 Methods: execute_contract_method
-Executes a given method of a given contract, passing to it the given payload as an argument.
+Executes given method of a given contract (identified by a contract id), passing to it the payload as an argument.

 ### contract queries